Airbnb Co-Host: Beginner’s Guide

 With Hospitable, you can assign each of your team members a role, such as Manager, Concierge, Cleaning, etc., and give them access only to the features and properties they need to do their job across all channels.

-Once you set up a co-host payout on Airbnb, they will have 14 days to confirm it, and after that, they will be able to receive payouts for bookings after guests check in.
+Once you set up a co-host payout on Airbnb, they will have 14 days to confirm it.
+After that, they will be able to receive payouts for bookings made after guests check in.
 To get paid, all co-hosts must set up at least one payout method and, where required, verify their identity and provide the necessary taxpayer information.

 How to Become an Airbnb Co-Host

 But how to become an Airbnb co-host?
-There are some important steps you shouldn’t skip.
+There are some essential steps you shouldn’t skip.

-Research the platform to get a good understanding of how it works.
-You’ll need to learn many things about managing listings, messaging with guests, updating calendar and pricing, dealing with Airbnb support, and even running promotions.
+Research the platform to get a good understanding of how it works and how to use the platform’s features to your advantage.
+You’ll need to learn many things about managing listings, messaging with guests, updating the calendar and pricing, dealing with Airbnb support, and even running promotions.

-Our hosting guide is an excellent place to learn how to become a successful host.
-You may also download an extended version below.
+Our hosting guide is an excellent resource for learning how to become a successful host.

-Create a resume to show a prospective employer that you have relevant knowledge and skills to manage STR property on Airbnb.
-If you have previous host experience, make sure to include the URL of the listing you have managed and explain in detail what tasks you have performed.
+Create a resume to demonstrate to a prospective employer that you possess the relevant knowledge and skills necessary to manage STR properties on Airbnb.
+If you have previous hosting experience, be sure to include the URL of the listing you have managed and provide a detailed explanation of the tasks you performed.
+You can also share positive feedback from property owners or guests.

 If you get hired, the owner of an Airbnb account will add you as a co-host.
 We have already explained how to add a co-host on Airbnb.
 You’ll receive an invitation to your email, and once you accept it, you’ll become an Airbnb co-host.
 You’ll be able to manage the listing from your personal Airbnb co-host account.